-Professional sportspeople may go straight to the ice bath and sip a protein shake while their dietitian prepares a perfectly balanced recovery meal.
+Professional athletes may go straight to the ice bath and sip a protein shake while their dietitian prepares a perfectly balanced recovery meal.
 But the rest of us just need to grab a nutritious snack or meal within 30 minutes of finishing exercise.
-It should include nutritious carbohydrates like fresh fruit, wholegrains, legumes or reduce fat dairy foods to replenish glycogen stores and energy levels, plus high-quality protein like a boiled egg, dairy foods, or lean red meat, fish or chicken in a Dineamic meal.
-High quality protein will help to repair muscles and minimise stiffness.
+It should include nutritious carbohydrates like fresh fruit, wholegrains, legumes or reduce fat dairy foods to replenish glycogen stores and energy levels, plus high-quality protein like a boiled egg, dairy foods, or lean red meat, fish or chicken.
+High-quality protein will help to repair muscles and minimise stiffness.
 That means you won’t be too sore to get up and go again tomorrow!

 Yep, even with food.
 As your training schedule continues and the big event gets closer, aim to practice your food and drink strategy as part of your training.
 How many water bottles will you need?
 Will there be drinks stations?
 When will you stop?
 Are you packing portable foods like bananas?
 Can you eat while riding?
 Or running?
 Are you using sports gels or supplements?
 Trialling your food and fluids will help identify any issues like digestion problems and make everything smooth sailing on the day.

 Written by Karen Inge – Accredited Practising Dietitian & Head of Dineamic Nutrition